 When looked at as a group the outcomes for our Y11 students who were eligible for the Pupil Premium, compared with those that weren’t were:

 Having scrutinised the in school differences for our eligible and non-eligible students, we then look at comparing New Mills School with other schools.
-The progress 8 score for the students who were eligible for the Pupil Premium is below national average for all students at -0.35, but it places New Mills School eleventh of the 45 Derbyshire schools.
+The progress 8 score for the students who were eligible for the Pupil Premium is below national average for all students at -0.37, but New Mills School ranks fourth nationally for progress, when compared with similar schools with a similar proportion of eligible students.

 As a school we are striving for our eligible students to progress and attain as well as their non-eligible peers.
 Due to the outcomes last year, the progress and attainment of the students eligible for Pupil Premium is a major whole school focus this year.